Midacts/FreeRADIUS-OpenLDAP/README.txt

 # TESTING
 # -------
-# On the FreeRADIUS server, run this command to start the server in debug mode (so you can see the logs inn real-time)
+# On the FreeRADIUS server, run this command to start the server in debug mode.
+# (so you can see the logs inn real-time).
 radiusd -XXX

 # Then run this command to test your configuration